 - What is the most accessible attraction in the UK? – This post by Age UK Mobility includes some comments from me about Royal Albert Dock, referring to my trip to Liverpool earlier this year.
 The whole article is a very interesting list of places.

-If you want to see other things I’ve appeared in, check out my lists of documentaries and video appearances, guest posts and interviews, radio and podcast chats, and mentions and tags.
-If you want to feature me in something you’re producing, then do contact me.
+If you want to see other things I’ve appeared in, check out my pages for Media & Public Speaking, Guest Posts & Interviews and Mentions & Tags.
+And if you want to feature me in something you’re producing, do feel free to contact me.

 Out & About

 I managed to go out over one weekend in September, when my foot seemed to be getting better.
-On the Saturday I had another walk alongside the Thames, going west from from Albert Bridge to Wandsworth Bridge.
+On the Saturday I had another walk alongside the Thames, going west from from Albert Bridge to Wandsworth Bridge (click that link for my Instagram photos).
 There wasn’t much of major interest to see along there particularly, although there are one or two nice surprises if you keep your eyes peeled, such as the sculpture In Town by John Ravera.
 But it was still very pleasant to walk along a different stretch of the river that I hadn’t explored before, in the lovely sunshine.

 As there wasn’t a lot on TV this month, I decided to binge-watch all 5 seasons of Chuck again, having not seen them for a few years.
 And it’s still as great as the first time I watched it.
 It’s a rather underrated show, yet it has a large and fiercely loyal fanbase, who fought hard to stop it being cancelled a few times, even bombarding its sponsor Subway with orders for Footlong Subs as part of a Save Chuck campaign, to show their devotion.
 There’s a lot of love for the programme out there.